Find Affordable College Courses

 Graduate Certificates in History

 There are 60 colleges and univerities across the nation that offer a graduate certificate in history.
-In recent years, the majority of the students getting degrees in this area were female, and 19% were from an underrepresented racial-ethnic group.
-Also, 5.6% of history graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 17 were from an underrepresented racial-ethnic group.
+Also, 4.5% of history graduates were international students.

 Education Levels of History Majors

-In 2020-2021, 161 graduate certificates were awarded to history majors.
+During the most recent year for which data is available, 201 people earned their graduate certificate in history.
 This makes it the 31st most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in history at each degree level.